 Ben Simington ’15

 Ben Simington was chosen for a Fulbright Study/Research Grant and has spent the better part of his college career deepening his knowledge of India.
-First inspired by a course in Indian history with Professor Eric Pullin, and then gaining first-hand experience in India during a J-Term study tour, Ben knew he wanted to pursue a career in Indian religious traditions.
+First inspired by a course in Indian history with Professor Eric Pullin, and then gaining first-hand experience in India during a J-Term study tour, Mr. Simington knew he wanted to pursue a career in Indian religious traditions.
 He has studied Hindi language through several prestigious programs, including the Critical Language Scholarship, and lived in Varanasi, India for a semester during his junior year.
-Recently selected for a second summer CLS award, Ben will use the Fulbright study grant to conduct a year of field research on the Kabir Panth religious movement, in collaboration with Professor Ravi Singh of Banaras Hindu University.
+During his Fulbright year, he conducted field research on the Kabir Panth religious movement, in collaboration with Professor Ravi Singh of Banaras Hindu University.
+He is currently a program coordinator and instructor in Texas A&M University’s Honors Program.

 Read more about Mr. Simington